konistehrad/mdns-publisher-windows/README.md

 First install depenencies using `npm install`.

-Modify the `services` array in `package.json` to the specification listed in [bonjour](https://github.com/watson/bonjour#publishing).
+Modify the `services` array in `package.json` to the specification listed in [bonjour](https://github.com/watson/bonjour#publishing). `name` may be kept blank in this case, and will be the hostname by default if not overridden.
 Then, CD into this directory and install the service:

 `npm run install`